 How a Little Gratitude Can Go a Long Way

 Here at The Clean Space we like to take time to show our appreciation and pass on the positive comments from our clients.
-Whenever there’s an opportunity to celebrate – our CEO hand-writes a little card to the member of staff to say ‘thank you’ personally.
-It’s a small touch that our staff love.
+Whenever there’s an opportunity to celebrate – our CEO hand-writes a little card or creates a video addressed to the member of staff to say ‘thank you’ personally.
+It’s a small touch that our staff just love.
 We feel that a little gratitude goes a long way and there’s more benefits to a small ‘thank you’ than you might realise…

 Being Thankful is Good for You